 Equally of concern was that the new patients seemed completely unaware why this skin trouble was occurring.
 Their first questions were frequently: “Is it dairy?
 Is it gluten?”
 What did they need to stop eating to fix this unsightly, embarrassing and painful rash?

 “Everyone wants to blame food.
 But in adults, when we’re talking about rashes, like chronic itchy dermatitis, that’s not from food,” Skotnicki says, noting that the skin would show hives, not rash, in food allergy.
-“When I tell people, ‘it’s the soap you’re using, it’s the fragranced shampoo with 30 ingredients, it’s because you’re washing twice a day, they often look at me like I’ve got two heads.”
+“When I tell people, ‘it’s the soap you’re using, it’s the fragranced shampoo with 30 ingredients, it’s because you’re washing twice a day, they look at me like I’ve got two heads.”

-This specialist is passionate about the need for consumers to become informed about what they’re doing to their skin.
 “There is a societal disconnect,” she says.
 “People don’t think about over-washing and that their cream, even one labeled “hypoallergenic,” could actually be causing a problem.”

 A growing number of people have allergic contact dermatitis (or eczema) to beauty product ingredients, but the more widespread problem that Skotnicki sees is non-allergic, irritated skin, known by the catchall of sensitive skin.